Omegapy/My-Academics-Portfolio/Programming-2-CSC372/Critical-Thinking-5/README.md

 	- Results and test scenarios
 	- Screenshots
 - logo.png – Window application icon
 - README.md – Markdown file, program information
-- Shape.java – Abstract Shape Class
+- GroceryCalculator.java - The GroceryCalculator extends the JavaFX Application class.
-- ShapeArray.java – GroceryCalculator class extends the JavaFX Application class.
-It is GUI that accepts user grocery item price inputs, validates inputs, and calculates and displays the total sum of all entered items' prices.
+It is a GUI that accepts user grocery item price inputs, validates inputs and calculates and displays the total sum of all entered items' prices.
 The class contains the main method.

 -----------------------------------------------------------------------------------------------------------------------------